Crypto accounting

 But with consola.finance, you have a partner that simplifies this task for you.
 Our platform is designed to empower crypto companies and accounting agencies by calculating the cost basis for your assets with just a click.

-You can select the most appropriate cost basis calculation method based on the rules and regulations in your jurisdiction to ensure compliance and accuracy in financial reporting.
+You can select the most appropriate crypto cost basis calculation method based on the rules and regulations in your jurisdiction to ensure compliance and accuracy in financial reporting.

 Optimize tax outcomes for your clients, provide accurate financial reports, and make informed decisions without the hassle of manual calculations.